 By James Innocent Ali

-The minister gave his message in an exclusive interview in Yei River County of Central Equatoria State.
+The IOM consultant gave his view in an exclusive interview in Yei River County of Central Equatorial State.